Living-with-machines/github_stats_report/action_overview.md

  ```

 There is potential for many more steps, to run as part of GitHub actions.
 The [official docs](https://docs.github.com/en/free-pro-team@latest/actions) are an excellent place to start for further information.
-GitHub actions are often only used in CI/CD pipelines but can often be useful beyodn this use case.
+GitHub actions are often only used in CI/CD pipelines but can often be useful beyond this use case.
 In particular, being bale to run on a schedule offers some nice opportunities for automation.